davidxxxcc/GitEssential/git.md

-This chapter illustrate the concept of git command line
+This chapter illustrate the environmental setup and concept of git command line

 Download and Install Git